5 min read

 How do some individuals thrive in a climate of constant change, make decisions with incomplete information, and quickly shift to take advantage of new opportunities?
-In essence, these people have figured out how to survive in a VUCA world.
+Essentially, these people have figured out how to survive in a VUCA world.

 What Does VUCA Stand For?

 Leadership gurus Warren Bennis and Burt Nanus first used the term VUCA in their 1985 book, Leaders: Strategies for Taking Charge.
 The acronym was then adopted a few years later by the US Army War College to describe the perceived conditions resulting from the end of the Cold War.
-And today, the term VUCA world is used to describe the business environment that individuals, teams, and organizations currently face.
+And today, the term VUCA world describes the business environment that individuals, teams, and organizations face.

 A VUCA business environment can derail individuals, teams, and organizations as everything around them is unpredictable and constantly changing.
-That’s why it is vital to prepare to cope with the chaos that is often associated with a VUCA world.
+That’s why preparing to cope with the chaos often associated with a VUCA world is vital.

 3 Actionable Tips for Surviving In A VUCA World

 The time to prepare for change and uncertainty is now.
-However, no matter if you’re preparing today to rise to the challenges of tomorrow or playing catch-up as you're already experiencing VUCA, here are three ways to survive and hopefully thrive in a VUCA world.
+However, whether you’re preparing today to rise to the challenges of tomorrow or playing catch-up as you're already experiencing VUCA, here are three ways how to manage and hopefully thrive in a VUCA world.

 What if we changed our thinking from how to survive in a VUCA world to how to thrive in a VUCA world?

-Bill George, a senior fellow at Harvard Business School, believes we should be reframing our thinking about VUCA and how we prepare for it.
+Bill George, a senior fellow at Harvard Business School, believes we should reframe our thinking about VUCA and how we prepare for it.
 So he developed an alternative view, which he coined “VUCA 2.0.”
-Using the same acronym, he’s assigned new meaning to each letter, identifying four foundational qualities needed to respond favorably to a VUCA world.
+Using the same acronym, he’s assigned new meanings to each letter, identifying four foundational qualities needed to respond favorably to a VUCA world.

 To counteract the influences of a VUCA world, organizations should have a clear mission, vision, values, and strategy so that outside forces do not sidetrack what they intend to accomplish.
 Organizations, leaders, and individuals must use these foundational pieces to guide their decisions in a VUCA world to see through the chaos.

-In a VUCA world, an organization must understand its strengths and capabilities to capitalize on the rapidly changing environment by playing to its strengths.
-In addition, tapping into feedback from various sources such as customers and employees ensures leaders can leverage alternative perspectives.
-Doing so reduces the likelihood of decisions reinforcing leadership’s options and biases regarding their situation by not seeking out alternative viewpoints.
+In the VUCA world, an organization must understand its strengths and capabilities to capitalize on the rapidly changing environment by playing to its strengths.
+In addition, tapping into feedback from various sources, such as customers and employees, ensures leaders can leverage alternative perspectives.
+Doing so reduces the likelihood of decisions reinforcing leadership’s options and biases regarding their situation by not seeking alternative viewpoints.

-VUCA requires quick and often bold decisions, and leaders need to step up to the challenge.
-They need the confidence in their skills and abilities to have the courage to make bold decisions when time is of the essence.
+VUCA requires quick and often bold decisions, and leaders must step up to the challenge.
+They need confidence in their skills and abilities to have the courage to make bold decisions when time is of the essence.
 Attending training focused on change management, leadership development, and business acumen is ideal for preparing for VUCA.